kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 Safety.

 Maybe that’s why he dares to stand so close to that woman, looking down at her with bright eyes, arms almost touching.
-Could it be why the others all lean in close, closer than I’d ever seen anyone before?
+Could it be why the others all lean in close, closer than I’d ever seen anyone get to another person, since my time with the foolish children on the Training floor?

 He draws them to him, like gravity, like a magnet, his pull natural and right.